GAGA: Gaussianity-Aware Gaussian Approximation for Efficient 3D Molecular Generation: Related Work

 \section{Related Work}

-\paragraph{Probabilistic Generative Model (PGM).} PGMs generate samples over data distributions by learning a transport process that maps simple prior distributions to complex data distributions through a sequence of structured transformations.
-Specifically, diffusion-based generative models simulate this sequential transformation via stochastic differential equations (SDEs), which have emerged as a powerful paradigm for multi-modal data synthesis~\citep{diffusion_survey, Protein_Gen, geodiff}.
+\paragraph{Probability Path based Generative Models (PPGMs).} PPGMs generate samples over data distributions by learning a transport process that maps simple prior distributions to complex data distributions through a sequence of structured transformations, i.e., the probability path.
+Specifically, diffusion-based generative models simulate this sequential transformation via SDEs, which have emerged as a powerful paradigm for multi-modal data synthesis~\citep{diffusion_survey, Protein_Gen, geodiff}.
 However, their iterative sampling (often requiring hundreds of steps) poses a significant speed bottleneck.
 A variety of techniques aim to accelerate diffusion sampling, such as progressive distillation~\citep{progressive_distillation_diffusion} and learned noising schedules~\citep{learned_schedule}.
 Nevertheless, the training process still typically requires hundreds of steps.
 Beyond diffusion models, Flow Matching offers a fresh perspective on acceleration.
-Flow Matching trains a continuous normalizing flow by regressing an optimal vector field along prescribed paths. ~\citet{Flow_Matching} showed that using diffusion-style Gaussian paths in flow matching yields more robust training and faster ODE-based sampling.
+Flow Matching models train a continuous normalizing flow by regressing an optimal vector field along prescribed paths.~\citet{Flow_Matching} showed that using diffusion-style Gaussian paths in flow matching yields more robust training and faster ODE-based sampling.
 However, the nonlinear and high-curvature nature of learned transport fields makes it challenging to accurately approximate such trajectories with few discretization steps during training~\citep{ETFlow, VFM}.